TayJen/Hotel-Room-Reservation/README.md

 - stays_in_week_nights - number of nights on weekdays;
 - total_nights - total number of nights;
 - total_of_special_requests - the number of special marks.

+### Business metrics and other data
+The main business metric for any hotel chain is its profit.
+The profit of the hotel is the difference between the cost of a room for all nights and the cost of service: both during the preparation of the room and during the stay of the guest.

+The hotel has several types of rooms.
+Depending on the type of room, the cost per night is assigned.
+There are also cleaning costs.
+If the client has rented a room for a long time, then they are cleaned every two days.

+The cost of hotel rooms:
+- category A: per night - 1,000, one-time service - 400;
+- category B: per night - 800, one-time service - 350;
+- category C: per night - 600, one-time service - 350;
+- category D: per night - 550, one-time service - 150;
+- category E: 500 per night, one-time service - 150;
+- category F: per night - 450, one-time service - 150;
+- category G: per night - 350, one-time service - 150.

+The hotel's pricing policy uses seasonal coefficients: in spring and autumn prices increase by 20%, in summer - by 40%.

+The budget for the development of the forecasting system is 400,000.
+At the same time, it should be taken into account that the implementation of the model should pay off in a year.
+Development costs should be less than the revenue that the system will bring to the company.